similie/similie-simple-logger/README.md

 #### Projects with external libraries

 We use CellularHelper for our HeartBeat class.
-It is a simple library that analyzing the SIM/Cellular details for the Boron-class products.
-It should not be used if setting up the solution with the Argon-line of devices.
+It is a simple library that analyzes the SIM/Cellular details for the Boron-class products.
+It should not be used if the solution runs with the Argon-line of devices.
 Additionally, we can use other libraries for our processors or devices if required.
 However, the default solution only requires CellularHelper to send periodic heartbeat details.

 ## Compiling your project